shangab/transaction_crud_api/README.md

 # Transaction_CRUD_Api
+Thanks to the project [https://github.com/mevdschee/php-crud-api](https://github.com/mevdschee/php-crud-api) as it was my inspiration to create this one.

 A CRUD API for many MySQL Systems, and others in the future

 Single file PHP 5.6 script that adds a REST API to a MySQL 5.6 InnoDB, MariaDB databases.